vuejs/docs/src/guide/reactivity-computed-watchers.md

 ## Computed values

 Sometimes we need state that depends on other state - in Vue this is handled with component [computed properties](computed.html#computed-properties).
-To directly create a computed value, we can use the `computed` method: it takes a getter function and returns an immutable reactive [ref](reactivity-fundamentals.html#creating-standalone-reactive-values-as-refs) object for the returned value from the getter.
+To directly create a computed value, we can use the `computed` function: it takes a getter function and returns an immutable reactive [ref](reactivity-fundamentals.html#creating-standalone-reactive-values-as-refs) object for the returned value from the getter.

 ```js
 const count = ref(1)